kevinolega/callcentertrainingtips/_posts/2020-06-05-study-commuting.md

 ---
 I live in Sucat Parañaque.

-I also lived with family members in Alabang area.
+I also lived with family members in the Alabang area.

-When I was younger, I took jobs at SM Fairview, Quezon City and Ortigas area.
+When I was younger, I took jobs at SM Fairview, Quezon City, and the Ortigas area.

-Everyday was a four to five hour commute going to work and going home.
+Every day was a four to five-hour commute going to work and going home.

-I used to sleep during the long commutes.
+I used to sleep during the long commutes and during bus rides.

-During the bus rides.

 When I got my paycheck, I started buying the Vampire Chronicles by Anne Rice.